 Just imagine a future devoted to peace during which vital awareness might evolve into something as superior to humanity on WeaponWorld, as humanity would be to deep stratum bacteria.
 Though the contrast between these realities may just be a question of environmental scale and marginal details, nothing much more…

 We are emerging into the Biotech Era because scientists have taken biological weapons seriously.
 For a science to become “hard” it must show some promise as a novel weapon technology.

 Weapon technicians produced more sophisticated, durable and expensive inventions: hunters’ and warriors’ state-of-the-artifact ― they have always done so.
 Weapons have been crafted to the most rigorous standards of excellence; they’ve used the most challenging, hardest and most hazardous materials available.
-Weapons were more revered than idols, hoarded more greedily than the treasure that has been squandered on military spending sprees.
-The mightiest ones have been named, cherished in great numbers and given more care than many children considered throwaways ― even though no-one admits as much.
-Still today, hundreds of millions of children go without adequate support even though trillions of dollars have been spent to coddle a few thousand nuclear weapons.
+Weapons were more revered than idols, hoarded more greedily than treasure that was squandered on military spending sprees.
+The mightiest ones were named, cherished in great numbers and given more care than many children considered throwaways ― even though no-one admits as much.
+Still today, hundreds of millions of children go without adequate sustenance even though trillions of dollars are spent to coddle a few thousand nuclear weapons.

 The social status of ironsmiths, compared to that of warriors, has long fueled scholarly debate.
 Tyrants enslaved the best smiths to make more weapons.
 Weapon fabrication was an arcane craft imbued with religious, mystical and magical overtones.
 In every land, ancient smiths held a magical status for better or worse.